pyscaffold/pyscaffold/README.rst

 ``django-admin.py startproject my_project`` enhanced by PyScaffold's features.

-With the help of `Cookiecutter <https://cookiecutter.readthedocs.org/>`_ it is possible to customize your project setup.
+With the help of `Cookiecutter <https://cookiecutter.readthedocs.org/>`_ it is possible to further customize your project setup with a template tailored for PyScaffold.
 Just use the flag ``--with-cookiecutter TEMPLATE`` to use a cookiecutter template which will be refined by PyScaffold afterwards.

 Easy Updating